-MSC Cruises is privately owned by the Aponte family of Italy.
+The Aponte family of Italy privately owns MSC Cruises.
 The cruise line primarily attracts Europeans but also markets extensively to mainstream North American cruise travelers.
 The MSC Divina sails to the Caribbean year-round from Miami and most of the passengers are from North America.
-In December 2017, the new MSC Seaside arrives in Miami from the shipyard and joins the Divina in sailing from Miami year-round.
+In December 2017, the new MSC Seaside arrived in Miami from the shipyard and joins the Divina in sailing from Miami year-round.

 MSC features large resort-style ships that sail over 1,000 routes around the world -- the Mediterranean, Northern Europe, the Caribbean, South Africa, and South America.